 Elementary OS takes this Ubuntu base and adds its modifications to the OS to make it even easier to use.
 On the surface, you really wouldn’t know that elementary is based on Ubuntu.
 It has a completely different visual interface using a macOS-style dock versus the left-hand taskbar style of Ubuntu.

 It inherits the legacy of Ubuntu OS and shares Ubuntu’s software Center for package management but with this big update, Elementary OS 6 leverages cutting-edge sandboxing technology to enforce privacy and security protections at a technical level.

-After 2018 there are no major releases and in this year10th August 2021, their sixth version Odin releases based on the Ubuntu 20.04 LTS.
+After 2018 there are no major releases and this year10th August 2021, their sixth version of Odin was released based on the Ubuntu 20.04 LTS.
 The all-new Elementary os 6 Odin is a massive update that comes with new features improved design and major changes under the hood that redefine their older ones.

 in this article, we’ll be having a look at what’s new and what’s improved in this new version and the performance, look, usability improves or otherwise, Let’s jump in to find out…

 History and Releases of Elementary OS: